PERT Charts: What They Are and How to Use Them

 Any additional notes

-PERT charts are typically used on large projects with many moving parts, but even small, complex projects can benefit from this visual tool.
-By simplifying complicated projects and clarifying dependencies, your PERT chart improves collaboration between departments and experts by offering a common reference point.
-The chart can also help you explore hypothetical scenarios to see what would happen if you made changes during the project.

 Complex projects often have multiple teams or departments working on related tasks.
-A PERT chart helps you visualise what everyone is doing, so it's easier to understand how the different pieces fit together.
+A PERT chart helps you visualize what everyone is doing, so it's easier to understand how the different pieces fit together.

-Your PERT chart can help you clarify task dependencies.
-You can visualise and prioritise which tasks need to be completed first or done concurrently, who is responsible for completing each task, and how long each task will take.

 You may need to bring multiple departments and subject matter experts together on large or multi-faceted projects.
 PERT charts help you see the big picture, understand who is responsible for what and when, and the best way to do the job.